 Convenience and fast access to a service are key features customers are looking for when comparing different providers.
 The automation of a business process accelerates the service delivery for the end-user.

 Automation enables faster, more accurate, and better-quality services for clients.
 Plus, it is much easier to assist customers when you can easily retrieve their information instead of wasting hours chasing down papers.
-Meeting the promised standard of operational excellence drives happiness and satisfaction, which in turn build trust, loyalty, and competitive advantage.
+Meeting the promised standard of operational excellence drives happiness and satisfaction, which in turn builds trust, loyalty, and competitive advantage.

 10. It increases scalability